elixir-maru/maru/guide/router.md

 There are a number of build-in Types, including: `String`, `Integer`, `Float`, `Boolean`, `CharList`, `Atom` and `File`.
 You can also use them as `:string`, `:integer`, `:float`, `:boolean`, `:char_list`, `:atom` and `:file`.
-An `Lazymaru.Exceptions.InvalidFormatter[reason: :illegal]` exception will be raised on type change error.
+An `Maru.Exceptions.InvalidFormatter[reason: :illegal]` exception will be raised on type change error.

 `String.to_existing_atom` is used to parse `Atom` type, so a values-validator is recommanded.